QHpix/qhpix.github.io/_posts/2018-5-20-Pinkys-Palacev2-recon.md

 7654/tcp  filtered unknown
 31337/tcp filtered Elite
 ```
-I went to the website, and immidiately saw that it was a wordpress site.
+I went to the website, and immediately saw that it was a wordpress site.
-In the network tab I saw requests being made to http://pinkydb/
-So I put `192.168.21.129 pinkydb` into `/etc/hosts`.
+In the network tab, I saw requests being made to `http://pinkydb/`, so I put `192.168.21.129 pinkydb` into `/etc/hosts`.
 I tried to look at robots.txt, but I didn't find anything.
-After that I looked at the blog posts, and found the username: pinky1337.
+After that I looked at the blog posts  and found the username: pinky1337.
-I used dirb to map the site, `dirb http://pinkydb/ /usr/share/wordlists/dirb/common.txt` and found some interesting things:
+I used dirb to map the site: dirb http://pinkydb/ /usr/share/wordlists/dirb/common.txt and found some interesting things:
 ```
 http://pinkydb/secret/
 http://pinkydb/xmlrpc.php